Dhanush-777x/nxtTrendz/README.md

-# eCommerce Site
+# Nxt Trendz

-Welcome to the eCommerce Site project!
+Welcome to the Nxt Trendz!
 This application is built using React for the frontend and Node.js with Express for the backend, providing a seamless shopping experience.
 It incorporates JWT (JSON Web Tokens) for secure authentication.

 ## Table of Contents